probe-rs/probe-rs/README.md

 ### VSCode

 We have implemented the [Microsoft DAP protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This makes embedded debugging via probe-rs available in modern code editors implementing the standard, such as VSCode.
-Please see [probe-rs-debugger](./debugger) and [vscode](https://github.com/probe-rs/vscode) for more information.
+Please see the [website](https://probe.rs/docs/tools/vscode/) for more information.

 ## Usage Examples